Narlotl/GeoMarks/README.md

 ## Installation

 Download [GeoMarks.apk](https://github.com/Narlotl/GeoMarks/releases/latest) and run it.
-You may have to allow the browser to [install unknown files](https://support.google.com/android/thread/107226949?hl=en&msgid=107233255).\
+You may have to allow the browser to [install unknown files](https://support.google.com/android/thread/107226949?hl=en&msgid=107233255).
-A Google Play version is coming soon.

 ## Data